gijit/gi/README.md

 helpful in some tight corners, and may be your fastest alternative.

-Compared to defining a new closure, boxing and unboxing is 100x faster.
+Compared to defining and then calling a new closure, boxing and unboxing is 100x faster.

 # origin